A selection of language-related events. Does not claim to be comprehensive or represent the views of SCILT.

 Go to calendar view

-Visit the website to download the full programme and to book your place.
+Visit the website to find out more about the course and to book your place.

 Visit the website for more information and to register.